dorkodu/sage/sage.md

 A Sage service’s data capabilities are referred to as that service’s “*schema*”.

-A schema is defined as a list of entity types it supports.
+A schema is defined as a set of entity types it supports.

 A Sage schema must itself be internally valid.